What’s In A Goodbye

 Chocolate Nirvana Cake

-Next is their Red Velvet Cake topped with cream cheese frosting which is indeed velvety enough it is not just delectably good but perfect as a light dessert after a flavorful meal.
+Next is their Red Velvet Cake, topped with cream cheese frosting, which is indeed velvety enough that it is not just delectably good but perfect as a light dessert after a flavorful meal.

 Tin Ginete